Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 My work was majorly focused on providing performance benchmarks to NumPy in realistic situations.
 The target was to show the world that NumPy is efficient in handling quasi real-life situations too.

+Minor Note: To read the conceptual part of this project visit, [here](https://deploy-preview-461--numpy-preview.netlify.app/benchmark/).

 <p align="center">
       <img src = "/images/2021/10/journey.jpeg" alt = "A word cloud with themes, open-source projects and people mentioned throughout the blog post.
 Each is stylized using a different font, most of them calligraphical.">
 </p>